Wesley26/weather-App/README.md

 ## Content of Repo
-Content of this repo was updated since July 30th, 2021.
+Content of this repo was updated since August 2nd, 2021.

 **components folder:**